leondavi/NErlNet/README.md

 1. Clone this repository with its subomdules ```git clone --recurse-submodules <link to this repo> NErlNet```
 2. Run ```sudo ./NerlnetInstall.sh```
-<br>  2.1 With argument -i script builds and installs Erlang, latest stable, and CMake.
+    2.1 With argument -i script builds and installs Erlang, latest stable, and CMake.
-<br>  2.2 After running NerlnetInstall.sh, NErlNet directory can be accessed
+    2.2 After running NerlnetInstall.sh, NErlNet directory can be accessed
 <br>&ensp;&ensp;&ensp;&nbsp;via the following path: ```/usr/local/lib/nerlnet-lib```
 3. Create json files of architecture, connection map and experiment flow.
   json configuration files names must follow the convention of prefixes: